 In this way, large quantities of uranium naturally accumulate at particular trap locations, and it can become economically feasible to mine these concentrations of the mineral.
 The geologists at COGEGOBI look for such areas where uranium has been deposited and assess them to determine whether the uranium can become an economic resource.

-Generating electricity is not uranium’s only use.
-Uranium and other nuclear materials are also used in space exploration, food safety or medicine.
+Today, to benefit humankind, radiation is used for generating electricity but also in space exploration, food safety or medicine.
 In Mongolia, activity involving radiation occurs in six sectors, according to the Nuclear Energy Commission:

 Mongolian State policies support increased exploration of natural radioactive mineral resources.
 Their objective is to improve the quality of exploration, mining and processing activities and to develop high-tech technologies to produce valued-added products.